BioScience Fact Sheet

 Baxter's BioScience business continues a 60-year legacy of providing life-saving and life-sustaining specialty therapies.
 The products and therapies Baxter's BioScience organization produces are varied, but they share the common connection of improving the lives of patients with rare conditions, chronic diseases or limited treatment options.

 Baxter continues to advance innovation in medical science by developing and improving products and therapies for patients across a range of critical care disciplines.

-> Antibody therapy – Baxter is a leading provider of immunoglobulin therapies for people living with primary immunodeficiency around the world.
+- Antibody therapy - Baxter is a leading provider of immunoglobulin therapies for people living with immunodeficiencies and multifocal motor neuropathy around the world.

 Research & Development

-Baxter’s BioScience business is supported by a robust research pipeline.
-The desire to improve the lives of patients drives the organization’s research and development priorities, including the development of advanced hemophilia therapies; the investigation of treatments for other bleeding disorders; uses for current therapies in the treatment of Alzheimer’s disease and multifocal motor neuropathy; novel treatments for vascular disease and tissue regeneration; and discovery and development of biosimilar products.
+Baxter's BioScience business is supported by a robust research pipeline.
+The desire to improve the lives of patients drives the organization's research and development priorities, including the development of advanced hemophilia therapies; the investigation of treatments for other bleeding disorders; uses for current therapies in the treatment of Alzheimer's disease; novel treatments for vascular disease and tissue regeneration; and discovery and development of biosimilar products.